Automattic/Iris/docs.md

 ### target

-If you are not attaching Iris to an `input` element, you may wish to display her somewhere other than the element you are calling her on.
+If you are attaching Iris to an `input` element, you may wish to display her somewhere other than directly after the element you are calling her on.
 Supply a DOM element or a jQuery selector.
-This will be ignored when called on an `input` element.
+This will be ignored when not called on an `input` element.

 ### width